Swaying Fractal Tree - xelsed.ai

 }

-Creates a full-window canvas that responds to the browser window size
+Creates a canvas that fills the entire browser window.

 draw()